Returning to Work With Low Back Pain

-Move around.
-When you are sitting, change your position often.
+- Move around.
+When you sit, change your position often.
 Switch between standing and sitting, if possible.

-Stretch your body.
-Get up out of your chair and stretch your arms, shoulders, back, and legs.
-When you are sitting, shrug and relax your shoulders.
+- Stretch your body.
+Get up out of your chair, and stretch your arms, shoulders, back, and legs.
+When you sit, shrug and relax your shoulders.
 Do this at least every hour.
-It doesn't hurt to do it more!
+It doesn't hurt to do it more often.

 Be aware of your surroundings.
 Use common sense.
 Don't lift more than you need to, and don't carry loads farther than you have to.
 Take short breaks when your back starts to hurt.
 Watch for hazards to avoid falling down.
 These small things can make a big difference.